pjekel/cbtree/documentation/FileStore.md

 *********************************************
 #### setValues( item, attribute, newValues ) ####
 > Assign an array of new values to the items attribute/property.
 The parameter
 > *newValues* must be an array otherwise an error is thrown.
+This method only allows
+> modification of custom attributes, that is, any read-only or store private
+> attributes are excluded.
+Please refer to *renameItem()* to change the
+> identity (filename) of a store item.

 *item:* store.item
 > A valid file.store item.

 *attribute:* String
-> The name of the item attribute/property whose value is to be set.
+> The name of a custom attribute/property whose value to set.

 *newValues:* AnyType[]
 > Array of new values to be assigned to the attribute/property.
 If *newValues* is an empty array